zahrag/BIOSCAN-1M/README.md

 ###### <h4> III.
 RGB Images

-We publish four packages of the BIOSCAN-1M Insect images.
+We publish six packages of the BIOSCAN-1M Insect images.
 These packages are structured as following:
 - (1) Original JPEG images (113 zip files).
 - (2) Cropped JPEG images (113 zip files).